poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 This has been rejected for several reasons in this RFC, reasons that have been explained earlier (safety, soundness) but also because the alternatives are either insufficient or too heavy-handed.
+Named arguments have also been on the "nice-to-have-but-needs-design" list for years.
+This RFC is just the latest attempt at the "design" part.

 # Prior art